SAP-archive/cloud-sample-spaceflight-hana/docs/ex0.4.md

-# Exercise 0.4: Create a New Project
+# Prerequisite 4: Create a New Project

 You have two options for how to create a new project.
 You can either: